AntiSomnus/sniffer/README.md

 Only test and modify the lib concerning Windows users.

 ### Optional
--  [pyshark](https://github.com/KimiNewt/pyshark) Used to parse brief infomation from raw packets.
+-  [pyshark](https://github.com/KimiNewt/pyshark) Used to parse brief information from raw packets.

    - Tips: